Donate Sign Up for The Gist

 Lee Ann joined A+ College Ready in June 2015.
 She earned her bachelor’s degree in Secondary Education Mathematics from the University of South Alabama in 1996.
 She is a 19-year veteran of the Birmingham City School system where she taught everything from Algebra I to AP Statistics and AP Calculus.
 She also served as the AP math lead teacher for the district.
 Lee Ann has facilitated professional development workshops at the local, state, and national level as a trainer for the National Math and Science Initiative / Laying The Foundation and through her work with Birmingham City Schools and A+ College Ready.

-Gina McCarley, Computer Science Content Director (6-10)
+Gina McCarley, Computer Science Content Director (Non-AP)

 [email protected]

 Gina has been working in education since leaving industry in 1999.
-Her education began with a Bachelors in Computer Science and while working in industry she received a Masters in Business Administration and later receiving an Education Masters.
+Her higher education began with a Bachelors in Computer Science and while she was working in industry she received a Masters in Business Administration.
+After leaving industry Gina received an Education Masters and Instructional Leadership certification.
 Before beginning her work with A+ College Ready in 2020, she taught computer science at the high school and middle school level.
-Gina joined A+ College Ready in 2020 after working in 2 A+ program schools.
-She experienced the benefits from a teacher and mother’s perspective and shared in the joy of her students success with the program.
+Gina joined A+ College Ready in 2020 after working in two A+ program schools.
+She experienced the benefits from a teacher and mother’s perspective and shared in the joy of her students' success with the program.
+Working in computer science nationally, Gina has served as a consultant with organizations including College Board and NMSI.

 Gina, along with her husband and son, enjoys spending time at home on the family farm which is located in Bankhead National Forest.
-Reading and playing with her golden retrievers is how Gina spends her some of her free time.
+Reading and playing with her golden retrievers is how Gina spends some of her free time.

 Kitty Morgan, Mathematics Content Director (AP)